Burgestrand/hue-api/content/api/lights.md

 }
 <% end %>

-The number before each light is it’s ID.
+The number before each light is its ID.
 You’ll use it for changing the state of the light.

 ## Show light information